Shadyxstep/apres-apparel-MS4/README.md

 This project is part of my [Code Institute](https://codeinstitute.net/) Full Stack Software Development Diploma Course, specifically the **Full Stack Frameworks** module.
 The objective for this project is to "Create a web application that allows users to browse & purchase products, register/login/logout & provide delivery information securely, display team members behind the brand & real athletes we wish to support in future."

-This e-commerce site is made for those who love sport, adventuring and the outdoors!
+This e-commerce site is made for those who love adventuring, sports and the outdoors!
 We also have a section dedicated to athletes we support & follow, and the team members behind the Après Apparel brand, with social media links provided for any curious visitors to site to check out.